validator-network/cosmoshub-proposals/proposal-1.md

 # Petition to the Interchain Foundation

-This petition has been submitted on YYYY/MM/DD as proposal 1 on chain-id "cosmoshub-1".
+This petition has been submitted on YYYY/MM/DD as proposal X on chain-id "cosmoshub-1".

 ** THIS PROPOSAL IS A DRAFT AND WORK IN PROGRESS. **